lucavb/homebridge-esphome-ts/README.md

 config `"debug": true`.
 The plugin will now output what it has gotten from your ESP device.
 Please append this when you open a ticket here on GitHub.
 Please attach your config as well and make sure to remove any sensitive information such as WiFi passwords.

+In addition to simply writing stuff to the console, it will also write everything received from your devices to individual files under `/tmp`.
+You can then submit these files with any issues you might file on GitHub.

+_Slight warning_ The writing of these files means that it will also occupy more space on your SD card or whatever you might have.
+So simply turn off this option once you don't need it anymore.